SEND Information Report for the Aldborough Primary School, part of the Aylsham Trust

 - Speech Therapists

-- Cluster network of support providing the opportunity to purchase/access as necessary: school to school support; education psychologist; school nurse; speech and language therapy
+- Trust network of support providing the opportunity to purchase/access as necessary: school to school support; education psychologist; school nurse; speech and language therapy

-We also employ a highly skilled teaching support staff (currently one HLTA and five Teaching Assistants) who deliver interventions as directed by the Class Teacher or SENCO.
+We also employ a highly skilled teaching support staff (currently one HLTA and six Classroom/Teaching Assistants) who deliver interventions as directed by the Class Teacher or SENCO.

-The Aylsham Cluster SENCO network meet at least termly to share expertise, experiences and offer advice and support.
+The Aylsham Cluster SENCO network is also available to share expertise, experiences and offer advice and support.

 What we do to Support Learners